 Taking a moment to breathe and collect yourself is a great tip for how to deal with mean people.
 The calmer and more rational that you feel, the better able you’ll be to make a decision on how you’re going to react.
 “My biggest piece of advice when interacting with someone who is mean or rude is first take pause,” Says Ciara Hautau.
 “I think as humans our first instinct is to react and give back the type of demeanor that’s been given, but try not to.”

 Are you hurt, angry, or just stunned that someone is directing their hate and meanness towards you?
 All your feelings are valid and by being honest with yourself about them, you can learn how to deal with mean people and move on.

 It can be shocking when someone is mean and rather than get any more of that person’s vitriol, you may decide to carry on as if they were not being complete jerks.
 “Mean people earn that title by vocalizing their unsavory opinions,” says Helena Plater-Zyberk.
 “Realize you’re unlikely to change their mind or make them understand how their behavior impacts others, but most of all, take special care not to internalize their words.”
 You can’t let the haters of the world affect your feelings of self-worth.

 Don’t take it personally:

-This is a tricky one—it’s really hard not to take meanness personally, but the truth is, you have no idea what they may be dealing with.
+This is a tricky one but it’s important when learning how to deal with mean people.
+It’s really hard not to take meanness personally, but the truth is, you have no idea what they may be dealing with.
 They might be going through a tough time and have no support or outlet to process it.
 “Someone who is mean or rude really is just acting out against issues that they haven’t dealt with inside their lives,” says speaker, author, coach Nate Bailey.
 “It’s really not personal to the people they are taking it out on.”